bhavyameghnani/signature_recognition/README.md

 3) One can simply run all the code blocks
 4) The test images are also provided in the repository but incase if anyone  wants to add new images then one can simply add them in one of the two test directories and run the last few blocks again
 5) The otherfiles should not be deleted as they are essential for the code to run
+6) If one wants to run the test part of the code , one simply download it the prestored checkpoints from here - https://drive.google.com/drive/folders/1uuMwFN0QwnIiHocE1ropGZq3p6Jz9nKj?usp=sharing
+7) The downloaded directory is needed to be put in the same directory as that of the dataset above

 # Regex
 FILE STRUCTURE: